Make The World A Better Place One Organization At A Time

 “Do not follow where the path may lead.
 Go instead where there is no path and leave a trail.” – Ralph Waldo Emerson.

-Every time he brought up a new idea, he was told that "it would not work here," or it can't be done, or "we don't have time for that here."
+Whenever he brought up a new idea, he was told that "it would not work here," it can't be done, or "we don't have time for that here."

 I wish I had a dollar for every time I heard those words myself over my career.
-It seems as though those phrases are the defacto standard before a good change in an organization finally occurs.
+Those phrases are the de facto standard before a good change in an organization finally occurs by people who believe in their God-given abilities to make things better.

-Not making time for new and meaningful ideas that make a difference in the lives of others is a recipe for disaster, failure, boredom, and dysfunction.
+Not prioritizing impactful ideas for the benefit of others is a recipe for failure, boredom, dysfunction, and extinction as an organization.

-We were born to create, innovate, and make things better for those around us.
-In my mind, making things better for the people you serve is love for your fellow man in action.
+We were born to create, innovate, and improve things for those around us.
+In my mind, making things better for the people you serve is love and care for your fellow man.

 Back to my story.

-After many discussions, strategic planning, project planning, and hard work with the manager mentioned above, we created a new system that revolutionized and energized his organization.
+After many discussions, strategic planning, project planning, and hard work with the above manager, we developed a new system that revolutionized and energized his organization.

 We all need to move out of our comfort zones into the innovation zone from time to time to improve lives around us for the better.

-However, to truly change lives for the better, we must break out of that comfortable status quo trap and move to the land of innovation and change.
+However, to improve lives, we must break out of that comfortable status quo trap and move to the land of meaningful innovation and change.

-It doesn't matter if you volunteer as a retiree, work full time as a coach, work in a school, volunteer at church, or work in a Fortune 500 company; we can all make things better for those we help and serve each day.
+Whether you volunteer as a retiree, work full-time as a coach, work in a school, volunteer at church, or work in a Fortune 500 company, you can make things better for those we help and serve daily.

 Blessings,